hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 ### Syncing nodes

+!!! important

+    We recommend using Bonsai with snap sync for the fastest sync and lowest storage requirements.

-With forest mode, your node can use [fast sync](Node-Types.md#fast-synchronization) as normal.
+With forest or Bonsai mode, you can use [fast](Node-Types.md#fast-synchronization) or [snap](Node-Types.md#snap-synchronization) sync to run a full node.

-Your node can fast sync to other nodes and other nodes can fast sync to your node.
+With forest mode, your node can fast or snap sync to other nodes and other nodes can fast or snap sync to your node.

-You can fast sync to other nodes using Bonsai, but other nodes cannot fast sync to a Bonsai node.
+With Bonsai mode, your node can fast or snap sync to other nodes, but other nodes can't fast or snap sync to a fast synced Bonsai node.

 Bonsai stores data at a point-in-time.
 Fast sync messages request node data by-hash at a point-in-time (pivot block), thousands of blocks back during the sync.

-With Bonsai, your node can [snap sync](Node-Types.md#snap-synchronization) to other nodes and other nodes can snap sync to your node.
+After Bonsai as a snap sync server is implemented, other nodes will be able to fast or snap sync to a snap synced Bonsai node.